Robinhood vs Public in 2026

 DRIP: Both firms offer it.

-Extended Hours: Both firms provide early-morning and after-hours trading in securities, although Public traders do have to sign up for Premium.
+Extended Hours: Both firms provide early-morning and after-hours trading in securities, although non-Premium Public customers pay a transaction fee on extended-hours stock and ETF trades.
 Cryptocurrencies trade 24/7 at both firms.

 Winner: Robinhood